Gabboxl/ts3serverARM/README.md

 You're done!

 ## Final considerations & known issues
-- When someone connects to the server, most probably it will spam `Unsupported ancillary data: 0/8` or similar text in the console.
-I didn't encounter any problem with server functionalities but at the time I didn't find a fix for that. [https://bugs.launchpad.net/qemu/+bug/1619896]
+~- When someone connects to the server, most probably it will spam `Unsupported ancillary data: 0/8` or similar text in the console.
+I didn't encounter any problem with server functionalities but at the time I didn't find a fix for that. [https://bugs.launchpad.net/qemu/+bug/1619896]~ [Fixed with https://gitlab.com/qemu-project/qemu/-/commit/017fc6620f2513c1d0217289c48be4c51e0167a7]
 - When trying to stop the server, you may encounter a segmentation fault error.

 # TODO